IBM-Bluemix-Docs/mobileanalytics/install-client-sdk.md

 7. [Configure your Android and iOS environment ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.npmjs.com/package/bms-core#4-configuring-your-platform){: new_window}.

 8. You have now installed the Cordova plugin and configured your environments.
 Next, [import and initialize](sdk.html#initalize-ma-sdk) the Analytics Client SDK.

+9. For Cordova-ios to enable the location api correct working you need to add a property in Info.plist file in the project folder of your app i.e.  `Privacy - Location Usage Description`  and as value give proper justification to adding the location api as "The app requires location service to be enabled" or so .

 ## Installing the Web plugin